What is P4P?

 We’re investing $2 million in industrial infrastructure to attract new industry with roads, water and sewer and we’re also dedicating $8.9 million to pave 18 miles of dirt roads.
 Another $3.1 million will be spent to resurface 19 miles of roads.

-The Liberty Center offices will see a $1.5 million renovation, and already, the 400 building at Central Carolina Technical College has been expanded and upgraded with $1 million.
+The Liberty Center offices received a $1.5 million renovation, and already, the 400 building at Central Carolina Technical College has been expanded and upgraded with $1 million.

-To purchase and renovate property to provide workspace for five state agencies, $2.2 million will be spent, and $300,000 is aimed at restoring the Carnegie Library to house a permanent Sumter County Military Museum.
+To purchase and renovate property to provide workspace for five state agencies, $2.2 million will be spent, and $300,000 is aimed at restoring the Carnegie Library.

 A pedestrian greenway will connect Dillon Park to the north, Swan Lake to the south and cross over several major corridors as the Shot Pouch Greenway is a $4 million project aimed at fostering a healthy lifestyle.